Advertisement

 1. Santiago Bernabeu (Chamartin, Madrid, Spain)

-Without a doubt, the Santiago Bernabeu deserves its spot as the best football stadium in the world, owing to it being one of the most iconic venues in the sport, rich with footballing heritage.
-Over the years, it has been home to generations of Galacticos, some of the best football players to ever grace the sport.
-That said, it is also one of the biggest stadiums in the world and has an unbeatable atmosphere during European games every season.
+Without a doubt, Real Madrid's fortress the Estadio Santiago Bernabeu, deserves its spot as the best football stadium in the world.
+Courtesy of it is one of the most iconic venues in the sport, rich with footballing heritage and a modern marvel in itself.
+The stadium has been the home of generations of Galacticos, some of the best football players to ever grace the sport in Los Blancos' colours.

-Over the years, the stadium has hosted the final of the European Cup/UEFA Champions League on four occasions: in 1957, 1969, 1980, 2010, and final matches for the 1964 European Nations’ Cup and the 1982 FIFA World Cup, making it the first stadium in Europe to host both a UEFA Euro final and a FIFA World Cup final.
+Moreover, Bernabeu is also one of the biggest stadiums in the world and has an unbeatable atmosphere during European games every season.
+Since its year of establishment in 1947, the den of Madrid has hosted the final of the European Cup UEFA Champions League on four occasions: in 1957, 1969, 1980, and 2010.
+In addition, final matches for the 1964 European Nations’ Cup and the 1982 FIFA World Cup, making it the first stadium in Europe to host both a UEFA Euro final and a FIFA World Cup final.

 Year Built | Capacity | Field Type and Dimensions | Record Attendance | Home Record |